LakshK98/sudoku/README.md

 # Sudoku
-Sudoku game that generates sudoku board having unique solution using the concept of backtracking .
+Sudoku game (Java Applet) that generates sudoku board having unique solution using the concept of backtracking .
 It saves highscores of users in a mySql database.

 # ScreenShots